The author is a guitarist and bassist with over 35 years of experience as a musician.

 So which sounds better, the Standard or the Studio?
 Can you tell them apart?
 Sound and tone are such subjective things.
-I can tell you, personally, I hear no difference between the Les Paul Studio and Standard.
-Other players might disagree.
 Instead of taking my word for it, or anyone else's for that matter, decide for yourself.
-Listen to the two clips from Gibson on the right and you tell me: Is there any difference, and if so which sounds better?
+Go out and play both guitars and then come back and let me know what you think in the comments.
+Which sounds better?

 How about the Epiphone?
 You already know it isn't going to sound as good as a Gibson, but is it passable?
 Again the answer to this question depends on the taste of the player.
 To me, the Epiphone Les Paul sounds better than just passable.
 It's a good-sounding guitar, but it's just not fair to compare it to a Gibson.